helmgast/lore/README.md

 # LORE

-Lore is a platform for sharing stories and fictional worlds.
+Lore is a platform for sharing stories and fictional worlds between printed and digital media.
 It's a wiki and a tool for gaming and for getting together with friends.
 It's a responsive web based platform that should work equally well on desktop, tablet and mobiles (optimized for modern browsers - above IE8).
 However, it is built with an API to support non-web frontends such as mobile apps.

 ## FRAMEWORKS